-'''

 Passage template ->masterObject inherited;

-'''

 In this context the inherited keyword refers to the templates of all Passage's superclasses, so this template could potentially represent a series of templates, in which inherited is replaced with the template of each of Passage's superclass in turn (and also with nothing).
 Passage inherits from Linkable, Fixture and TravelConnector, none of which defines a template.
 Linkable inherits from object (so there's no template there).
-Fixture inherits from NonPortable which inherites from Thing which inherits from VocabObject; TravelConnector also inherits from Thing.
-The possible templates Passage can inherit from are therefore those for <a href="https://doi.org/10.1001/jhing10.1001/jh
+Fixture inherits from NonPortable which inherits from Thing which inherits from VocabObject; TravelConnector also inherits from Thing.
+The possible templates Passage can inherit from are therefore those for Thing and for VocabObject.
+This foregoing definition is thus equivalent to the following: